 It depends.
 In just about all cases, at least two veneers are used for symmetry.
 It varies based on the location of the cosmetic flaws and what will make your smile look natural and attractive.
 Porcelain veneers are sometimes referred to as "instant orthodontics," because of their ability to create a straight, beautiful smile instantly.
 As soon as the veneers are placed, your smile results are finalized.
-You'll need to come to a couple appointments before the veneers are placed – your consultation and planning appointment, plus an appointment to prepare the teeth.
+You'll need to come to a couple appointments before the veneers are placed – your consultation, planning, and records appointment, plus an appointment to prepare the teeth.
 The veneers are created at the lab and then sent to our dentist, at which point they can be placed on your teeth.

 How are teeth prepared for veneers?
 How are veneers attached to teeth?
 And will my teeth be sensitive following veneer placement?

 A very superficial layer of enamel is essentially roughened to create an adhesive surface for the veneers.
 Then, our dentists affix the veneers to the enamel using a durable, strong bonding material.
 You may experience some sensitivity after placement.
 An over-the-counter pain reliever should be more than adequate to address any sensitivity.

 Can veneers help fix my crooked teeth more quickly than braces?

 Yes, veneers are an instant treatment while braces can take several months to a few years.
 But not everyone is a good candidate for veneers.
 If your teeth and bite would be better served with orthodontics, our dentists will let you know.
 We have your best interest in mind, and we want to make sure you have a healthy, beautiful, functional bite for life.

 How should I care for my new veneers?
 How long will veneers typically last?